GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ### Update Controller Docker Image (Optional)

-The `locust-master` and `locust-worker` controllers are set to use the pre-built `locust-tasks` Docker image, available at `gcr.io/cloud-solutions-images/locust-tasks`.
-If you elected to rebuild the Docker image above you will need to edit the controllers with your image location.
+The `locust-master` and `locust-worker` controllers are set to use the pre-built `locust-tasks` Docker image, which has been uploaded to the [Google Container Registry](http://gcr.io) and is available at `gcr.io/cloud-solutions-images/locust-tasks`.
+If you are interested in making changes and publishing a new Docker image, refer to the following steps.

+First, [install Docker](https://docs.docker.com/installation/#installation) on your platform.
+Once Docker is installed and you've made changes to the `Dockerfile`, you can build, tag, and upload the image using the following steps:

+    $ docker build -t your-username/locust-tasks .
+    $ docker tag your-username/locust-tasks gcr.io/your-project-id/locust-tasks
+    $ gcloud preview docker --project your-project-id push gcr.io/your-project-id/locust-tasks

+**Note:** you are not required to use the Google Container Registry.
+If you'd like to publish your images to the [Docker Hub](https://hub.docker.com) please refer to the steps in [Working with Docker Hub](https://docs.docker.com/userguide/dockerrepos/).

+Once the Docker image has been rebuilt and uploaded to the registry you will need to edit the controllers with your new image location.
 Specifically, the `spec.template.spec.containers.image` field in each controller controls which Docker image to use.

 If you uploaded your Docker image to the Google Container Registry: